mavlink/MAVSDK-docs/en/faq.md

 As it doesn't actually use too much compute, it could in theory be run on a microcontroller such as an ARM Cortex M4, however, it would require the POSIX APIs for serial and networking communication as well as the C++ standard library for things like `std::thread` or `std::vector`.

 The recommendation for a microcontroller would be to use the pure [C MAVLink headers](https://mavlink.io/en/mavgen_c/).

+### Why is MAVLink Passthrough only available in C++

+The C++ MAVLink passthrough plugin basically exposes the direct C MAVLink API.
+Certainly, it would be nice to have access to all MAVLink messages in the language wrappers but there are some technical challenges
+- Essentially, it would mean that all MAVLink APIs would have to be duplicated by the [proto APIs](https://github.com/mavlink/MAVSDK-Proto/tree/main/protos).
+This would blow up the API and code size considerably.
+- Alternatively, the API could be exposed without types, but some sort of runtime access like `get_message("ATTITUDE").get_field("pitch").as_float()`, however, this means that there is no type safety and runtime overhead for parsing the strings.

+From a MAVSDK project point of view, there is also an advantage of not having a passthrough available in language wrappers; it encourages that required features are contributed back to the open-source project, rather than implemented in private using passthrough, and thus benefitting everyone.